RobertTalbert/discretecs-vault/Graphs/Clique number.md

 * "Clique" is pronounced "CLEEK".
 * The common use of the term "clique" refers to a subgroup of people within a large group, and everyone in the subgroup knows everyone else in the subgroup.
 That is the same sense as what's meant in a graph.
 * A clique of size $n$ is just a triangle.
 So, any graph that contains a triangle has a clique number at least (if not bigger than) $3$.
-* It can be proven that the [[Chromatic number|chromatic number]] of a graph must be greater than or equal to its clique number.
+* The [[Chromatic number|chromatic number]] of a graph must be greater than or equal to its clique number.

 ## Examples